bbnowhere/reactnativecommands/configuration.md

      - universalApk false  // If true, also generate a universal APK
      + universalApk true  // If true, also generate a universal APK
+### To check your key details whether we are not using wromg key

+    keytool -list -v -keystore "myKeyStore.jks" -storepass myPassword
+    ## with apk
+    unzip -p Name-of-apk.apk META-INF/CERT.RSA | keytool -printcert